Telecommunications Policy Update: Educators and Nonprofits Make the Case for EBS on Capitol Hill

 February 15, 2019 Voqal has long been an advocate for using Educational Broadband Service (EBS) to empower communities and connect the unserved and underserved.
 All Americans deserve an opportunity to participate in digital society.
 Unfortunately, far too many Americans lack true broadband access.
 According to the FCC’s 2018 Broadband Deployment Report, about 24 million Americans

-2018 Annual Report Spotlight: Protecting the Public Airwaves
+in Protecting Public Airwaves

 February 6, 2019 In the last installment of our ongoing series featuring stories from Voqal’s FY 2018 Annual Report: Be Nimble, we take a look at our efforts to ensure the country’s telecommunications resources are benefiting the public.
 The Federal Communications Commission (FCC) has a duty to the public – the airwaves belong to the